AlecGhost/baumstamm/README.md

 Baumstamm is free and open source.
-You can run it locally on your computer and no data leaves your device.
+You can run it locally on your computer or use the static [website](https://alecghost.github.io/baumstamm/);
+no data leaves your device.
 The family tree is stored as plain text JSON, so you can easily use it with other software.